 • The engine may not be in its perfect condition as well.

-• The car which has undergone some non-accidental damage or major transformation.
+• Grade 2 vehicle has undergone some non-accidental damage or major transformation.

-• The car may not have its genuine engine.
+• It may not have its genuine engine.

-• The car may have a secondary component installed aftermarket like turbo or manual transmission converted into an automatic transmission.
+• The machine may have a secondary component installed aftermarket like turbo or manual transmission converted into an automatic transmission.

 • The car may have signs of corrosion or rust.

-• The car may have undergone a normal accidental damage and had been repaired.
+• This specific car may have undergone average accidental damage and had been repaired.

-• RA grade has nothing to do with the age or mileage of the car.
+• RA grade has nothing to do with the age or mileage of the vehicle.

-• A car may be less than three months old and assigned an RA grade due to accidental damage.
+• It may be less than three months old and assigned an RA grade due to accidental damage.

-• A car with grade R has undergone a major accident.
+• The Grade R car has met a major accident.

 • One or more major body parts require immediate replacement.